 Our mixed age classes of small cohorts are organised so that all children are taught their age appropriate curriculum in English, Maths and Science.
 Other areas are taught on a rolling programme of three years in Key Stage One and two years in Key Stage Two.
 Year Six is taught separately.
 Teaching ranges from whole class, groups and 1:1, to small group and 1:1 for support or enrichment.

-In the sections below you can read more detailed information about each curriculum area.
+In the sections below you can read more detailed information about each curriculum area but should you have any further questions about our curriculum, please discuss them with the relevant class teacher or contact the school office.

 The English curriculum covers reading, writing, speaking and listening.
 At Whitewater C. of E. Primary School we follow the National Curriculum which sets out the expectations of learning for each year group.